-The key with fats like butter, lard, ghee, cream and coconut oil is to eat them mindfully, and enjoy them in moderation rather than using them as your ‘go-to’ source of fat.
-For example, you can use olive oil as your main source of fat when cooking and mix in a little coconut oil to achieve a desired flavour profile for a recipe.
+The key with fats like butter, lard, ghee, cream, and coconut oil is to eat them mindfully and enjoy them in moderation rather than using them as your ‘go-to’ source of fat.
+For example, you can use olive oil as your main source of fat when cooking and mix in a little coconut oil to achieve the desired flavor profile for a recipe.

 What is the healthiest diet for the heart?

 When it comes to hearty healthy eating, we would encourage you to shift your thinking from individual nutrients; like saturated fats or cholesterol – to an overall dietary pattern instead.
 Research looking at the relationship between dietary patterns and heart disease consistently shows that predominantly plant-based diets can lower your risk of heart disease.